MarkAusten/TDHelper/README.md

 2018.06.26
 ==========
 Trade Dangerous Helper has been updated.
-The excellent maddavo plugin stopped working some months ago and CMDR Eyeonus wrote a new plugin that pulls data either from a server mainained by CMDR Tromador or from the EDDB server as a fallback.
+The excellent maddavo plugin stopped working some months ago and Cmdr Eyeonus wrote a new plugin that pulls data either from a server mainained by Cmdr Tromador or from the EDDB server as a fallback.
 This new pugin, EDDBlink, allowed TD Helper to work again but not as an integrated system.
 I have, therefore, removed all the maddavo plugin calls and substituted the EDDBlink plugin call allowing TD Helkper to work again as intended.
 Tjere were a few other bugs that got squished in the process and the applicationis currently in beta testing.

 Cmdr MarkAusten